Created: 06 March 2014

 Go and meet, look for proximity;

-Pastoral Care for Children was founded in 1983, in the city of Florestópolis, Paraná (South of Brazil), by the public health and pediatric doctor, Dra.
+Child’s Pastoral was founded in 1983, in the city of Florestópolis, Paraná (South of Brazil), by the public health and pediatric doctor, Dra.
 Zilda Arns Neumann, and by Dom Geraldo Majella Agnelo, who then was Archbishop of Londrina (Paraná, South of Brazil) today Cardinal Emeritus.
 The institution is present in all Brazilian states and in other 21 countries of Africa, Asia, Latin America and the Caribbean.

 Levels of Coordination